L3MON4D3/LuaSnip/DOC.md

   - `user_args`: The `user_args` passed in `opts`.
 Note that there may be multiple user_args (e.g. `user_args1, ..., user_argsn`).

-  `fn` shall return a string, which will be inserted as-is, or a table of strings for multiline-string, here all lines following the first will be prefixed with the snippets' indentation.
+  `fn` shall return a string, which will be inserted as is, or a table of strings for multiline strings, where all lines following the first will be prefixed with the snippets' indentation.

 - `argnode_references`: `node_reference[]|node_refernce|nil`.
-  Either no, a single, or multiple [node-references](#node_reference).
+  Either no, a single, or multiple [Node Reference](#node-reference)s.
   Changing any of these will trigger a re-evaluation of `fn`, and insertion of the updated text.
-  If no node-reference is passed, the `functionNode` is evaluated once upon expansion.
+  If no node reference is passed, the `functionNode` is evaluated once upon expansion.

-- `node_opts`: `table`, see [here](#node).
+- `node_opts`: `table`, see [Node](#node).
 One additional key is supported:
   - `user_args`: `any[]`, these will be passed to `fn` as `user_arg1`-`user_argn`.
     These make it easier to reuse similar functions, for example a functionNode that wraps some text in different delimiters (`()`, `[]`, ...).